 You have been going back and forth between Seeking Alpha Premium and Morningstar Investor.
-Both promise to level up your research.
+Both are research libraries.
 Both cost a few hundred dollars a year.
 Both claim to give self-directed investors a real edge.
-And you are probably no closer to a decision than when you started comparing them.
+Neither is a stock-picking service.

 Morningstar Investor is the better choice for most self-directed investors.
-Its proprietary Fair Value estimates and Economic Moat ratings provide a consistent analytical framework that crowd-sourced opinions cannot replicate — and it costs $50 less per year at full price.
-But Seeking Alpha Premium wins on sheer volume and diversity of perspectives.
-Let me show you exactly when each one makes sense.
+Fair Value estimates and Economic Moat ratings give you a consistent analytical frame that crowd-sourced opinion cannot replicate — and it costs $50 less per year at $249 versus $299.
+Seeking Alpha Premium wins if you already have a frame and need the widest possible debate on every ticker.

 Seeking Alpha Premium vs Morningstar Investor: Side-by-Side